Kung Te-cheng: Family

 His children all have 維 Wei in their name since it is a generation name, signifying that they are 78th generation descendants of Confucius.

 Death

-On 20 October 2008, Kung was sent to Tzu Chi hospital in Sindian City.
+On 20 October 2008, Kong was sent to Tzu Chi hospital in Sindian City.
 He acquired pneumonia and sepsis when he arrived at the emergency department.
-Kung died 8 days later, on 28 October 2008 at 10:50 am, of heart and respiratory failure.
+Kong died 8 days later, on 28 October 2008 at 10:50 am, of heart and respiratory failure.
 The ROC Ministry of the Interior appointed his grandson Kung Tsui-chang to succeed him as Sacrificial Official to Confucius.